Institutional critique: Artists

 Artists associated with institutional critique since the 1960s include Marcel Broodthaers, Daniel Buren, Hans Haacke, Michael Asher, John Knight (artist), Christopher D'Arcangelo, Robert Smithson, Dan Graham, Mierle Laderman Ukeles, Adrian Piper, and Martha Rosler.
-Artists active since the 1980s include Louise Lawler, Antoni Muntadas, Fred Wilson, Martha Fleming and Lyne Lapointe, Renée Green, Group Material, Andrea Fraser, Fred Forest, Christian Philipp Müller, and Mark Dion.
+Artists active since the 1980s include Louise Lawler, Antoni Muntadas, Fred Wilson, Santiago Sierra, Martha Fleming and Lyne Lapointe, Renée Green, Group Material, Andrea Fraser, Renzo Martens, Fred Forest, Christian Philipp Müller, and Mark Dion.

 In the early 1990s, influenced in large part by Daniel Buren, Jacques Tati, Roland Barthes, and the participatory sculptures of Felix Gonzalez-Torres, a loose affiliation of artists including Liam Gillick, Dominique Gonzalez-Foerster, Pierre Huyghe, and Rirkrit Tiravanija engaged the institution of art in a convivial manner.
 These artists, gathered under the rubric of Relational Aesthetics by critic Nicolas Bourriaud, saw galleries and museums as sites of social interaction and the spontaneous creation of works of art characterized by their contingent temporality.
 The collegial atmosphere of these open-ended situations was quite distinct from the more confrontational strategies of Buren, Haacke, Jenny Holzer, and Barbara Kruger.

 In recent years, Maurizio Cattelan, Ellen Harvey, Matthieu Laurette, monochrom, Tameka Norris, Tino Sehgal, Carey Young, and others have taken a critical eye to the art museum and its role as a public and private institution.

 Criticisms

 One of the criticisms of institutional critique is that it requires from its audience a familiarity with its esoteric concerns.
 As with much contemporary music and dance, the institutional critique of art is a practice that only specialists in the field—artists, theorists, historians, and critics—are privy to.
-Due to its sophisticated understanding of modern art and society—and as part of a privileged discourse—art as institutional critique can often leave layman viewers alienated and/or marginalized.
+Due to its sophisticated understanding of modern art and society—and as part of a privileged discourse—art as institutional critique can often leave lay viewers alienated and/or marginalized.

 Another criticism of the concept is that it can be a misnomer.
 Artist Andrea Fraser (in Artforum) and critic Michael Kimmelman (in The New York Times) have argued, for example, that institutional critique artists work within—and benefit from—the very same institutions they ostensibly critique.

 In his 2015 book "Der wunde Punkt", curator and art critic Thomas Edlinger addresses some of the inherent problems of institutional critique.
 He specifically refers to monochrom's Taiwan intervention as an excellent example of new and needed forms of intervention: "[It] shows an area of conflict between inclusion and exclusion, and one has to recognize that institutional critique is constantly changing and cannot know any fixed rules.
 Contextualization and site specificity have become key terms.
 Depending on the situation, it proceeds very differently and also wants very different things.
 Moreover, the change from criticism to affirmation is always possible and hardly predictable."